atticus-sullivan/theoTool/README.md

 tm.yaml
 -------
-See `exampleTM.yaml` for an example
+See `exampleTM.yaml` for an example.
+Attention: This is not extensively tested.

 Required keys:
 - `delta`: should be a list of srcState,char,read,write,dstState,movement[R,L,S]